Why we check ID

 Making it easier

-Where I hope I differ from large firms is to make that process as easy as possible, by doing the checks myself and calling out to see you to collect the information.
+Where I hope we differ from large firms is to make that process as easy as possible, by doing the checks myself and calling out to see you to collect the information.